From the horse’s mouth

 We also recommend taking some leather laces so you can tie your coat behind your saddle.

-We recommend our riders to wear a helmet to the correct standard and you should bring your own to ensure a proper fit
+Equus Journeys recommends that all guests wear a helmet to the correct standard and you should bring your own to ensure a proper fit.

 Travel info